İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Missing teeth can make it difficult to chew and speak properly.
 The space created by missing teeth can cause neighboring teeth to move into that space, possibly causing teeth to misalign.

-Dentures solve many of these problems and can restore oral function and aesthetics.
-Dentures are basically divided into two types, complete and partial, according to the extent of the loss.
+Prosthetic tooth solve many of these problems and can restore oral function and aesthetics.
+Prostheses are basically divided into two types, complete and partial, according to the extent of the loss.

 Complete Missing Teeth with Dentures